espressomd/espresso/doc/sphinx/advanced_methods.rst

     * <core ids>: The ids of the core particles within one molecule.
     * <verbose>: (bool, optional) Prints out information about the added bonds (default: False)

-Internally, this is done with the bond descibed in  :ref:`Subtract P3M short-range bond`, that simply adds the p3m shortrange pair-force of scale `- q_d q_{partial}` the to bonded particles.
+Internally, this is done with the bond described in  :ref:`Subtract P3M short-range bond`, that simply adds the p3m shortrange pair-force of scale `- q_d q_{partial}` the to bonded particles.